instadw/instadwell-blog/_posts/2025-10-08-top-10-universities-in-hyderabad-for-outstation-international-students-2025-guide.md

 ## Top 10 Universities in Hyderabad

 ### University of Hyderabad (HCU)

+Explore nearby stays around University of Hyderabad — including some of the  [Best PGs & Co-Living Spaces in Hyderabad ](https://instadwell.com/search?country=india&lat=17.4065&lng=78.4772&location=hyderabad) preferred by students for convenience and affordability.

 Established in 1974, HCU is a premier research university known for its programs in Science, Arts, Commerce, and Management.
 It is highly ranked nationally and internationally for research output and academic excellence.\
 Notable Courses: MSc, MA, MBA, MTech, PhD\